Do Citric Acid Cleaners Work?

 As consumers are demanding cleaner options, manufacturers are taking notice.
 They have to.
 Their bottom line depends on it.
 The market has been flooded with cleaning products claiming to be “green”, “clean”, “non-toxic”, “plant-based” and the like.
 Unfortunately, some of these products still contain at least some questionable ingredients, many of which aren’t listed on the labels.
 The other issues are the fact that there is no standard definition for green-like labeling, nor are manufacturers required to label anything except for warning labels.

-There are natural cleaners that are alternatives to harsh chemicals, however.
+There are natural cleaners that are alternatives, however.
 With websites like EWG.org and epa.gov, consumers can search for safer cleaning products and lists of chemicals to avoid.
 It’s easier than ever to learn what ingredients are in common household cleaners and how they score as far as safety is concerned.

 These resources are giving consumers more control over what products they bring into their homes.
 Even so, it can be challenging to understand what all the labeling really means.
 In order to provide some clarity, the EPA allows brands who adhere to their strict standards to print their “Safer Choice” label on their products.
 Products with this label actually live up to their claims of being a non-toxic cleaning choice.